-Staff Spotlight: Five questions with Stephanie Murphy, Ph.D.
+Staff Spotlight: Five Questions with Stephanie Murphy, Ph.D.
 Get to know our Director of State Policy and Research

 Today, get to know Stephanie Murphy, Ph.D: A Director of State Policy and Research with HCM Strategists.